massimoaria/tall.language.models/README.md

   languages.
 Each model file is named according to the corresponding language and the version of the Universal Dependencies data used.
 - **`data/`**: Contains rdata files to build up tables in README.
+- **`sample.data/`**: Contains example datasets that can be used to test and explore TALL functionalities.
+- **`lexicon.data/`**: Contains lexicon datasets for linguistic analysis and text enrichment tasks in TALL.
 - **`README.rmd`**: This document provides an overview of the repository’s contents and purpose (rmarkdown format).
 - **`README.md`**: This document provides an overview of the